brevzin/cpp_proposals/2806_do_expr/do-expr.md

 The reason we're not simply proposing to standardize the existing extension is that there are two features we see that are lacking in it that are not easy to add:

 1. The ability to specify a return type, which is critical for allowing statement-expressions to be lvalues.
-2. The ability to support yielding out of different branches of `if`, due the implicit nature of the yield.
+2. The ability to support yielding out of different branches of `if`, due to the implicit nature of the yield.

 For (1), there is simply no obvious place to put the `$trailing-return-type$`.
 For (2), you can't turn `if`s into expressions in any meaningful way.
 It is fairly straightforward to answer both questions for our proposed form.